 That’s because Lower and Upper Empire Lakes are heavily planted with hatchery rainbow trout from late winter to late spring, as long as water conditions are favorable.
-The majority of those stocked trout are pan-sized keepers around 10 inches, but the Oregon Department of Fish and Wildlife also has often dropped off a few batches of “trophy” trout that are around 16 inches and can really put a bend on a lightweight trout rod.
+The lakes also are home year-round to other fish species.

 If you are a novice trout angler, take a look at Trout Fishing: Basic How-To Techniques and Tips.

-Starting in the late spring and going throughout summer, trout fishing gets a little tougher here after stocking ends and the water warms.
-However, that’s a great time to catch warm-water fish.
+Starting in the late spring and going throughout summer, trout fishing gets a little tougher here after stocking ends and the water warms, but fortunately that’s the best time to catch warm-water fish.

-Use a bait hook or small crappie jig tipped with a bit of nightcrawler, garden worm, mealworm or other natural bait.
+Use a bait hook or small crappie jig tipped with a bit of nightcrawler, garden worm, mealworm, or other natural bait.
 While these fish can be caught on the bottom, try fishing under a small bobber for the most visual excitement and to reduce snagging.

 ODFW pays a good amount of attention to these lakes, in part because they are close to the region’s population center of Coos Bay and North Bend and also because public access is very good.

 The lakes are located within a forested John Topits City Park, which gives this spot a somewhat wilder experience than you might expect by its location.